VIB-PSB/MINI-EX/docs/configuration.md

 There are currently three directory, one for each species supported by MINI-EX: *Arabidopsis thaliana* (data_ath), *Oryza sativa* (data_osa), and *Zea mays* (data_zma).

 This consists in:
-* Ensemble motif-mapping file obtained by selecting the top motif matches for [Cluster Buster](https://github.com/weng-lab/cluster-buster) and [FIMO](https://meme-suite.org/meme/doc/fimo.html) matches for a collection of motifs mapped to the promoter region of the species
+* Ensemble motif-mapping file obtained by selecting the top motif matches for [Cluster Buster](https://github.com/weng-lab/cluster-buster) and [FIMO](https://meme-suite.org/meme/doc/fimo.html) matches for a collection of motifs mapped to the regulatory regions of the species
-* TF-motif Family file linking each TF to its TF family and reporting wheather direct motif information are available or not
+* TF-motif Family file linking each TF to its TF family and reporting wheather direct motif information is available or not, and the motifs directly associated to the TF
-* gene-GO links for BP (biological process) supported by experimental evidence ("EXP", "IMP", "IDA", "IPI", "IGI", "IEP") and manually curated ("TAS", "NAS", "IC").
+* gene-GO links for BP (biological process) supported by experimental evidence ("EXP", "IMP", "IDA", "IPI", "IGI", "IEP") and manually curated ("TAS", "NAS", "IC")
 Note: all ancestral terms are included
 * gene-alias file downloaded from [TAIR](https://www.arabidopsis.org/download/index-auto.jsp?dir=%2Fdownload_files%2FPublic_Data_Releases%2FTAIR_Data_20140331) and [funRiceGenes](https://funricegenes.github.io/)